Scooter, motorbike, moped, vespa – the choices are endless when choosing a two-wheeled ride for your overseas holiday.

-Travelling overseas on a motorbike can be a thrilling way to travel.
-You feel free, can go where you want, stop and stay for however long you like, and leave when you're ready with very little fuss.
-You're not tied to a schedule of rushing from A to B, squeezing onto uncomfortable overnight buses or stressing about missing expensive flights.
-You can make your own path and go at your own pace...all whilst looking hip and cool.
+Riding any sized motorcycle can be a thrilling way to travel.
+These chariots of the people offer the ultimate feeling of freedom, independence and affordability.
+The compact nature makes parking a breeze, allows flexibility in how long you stay and you can zoom off with very little fuss.
+You're not tied to a schedule of rushing from A to B, squeezing onto uncomfortable public transport or stressing about the holes in your pocket from paying for expensive cabs.
+You can make your own path and go at your own pace...with the added bonus of looking pretty cool.

-- Some insurers do not require you to have a license if riding a low capacity engine and will cover you for a bike 50cc - 125cc
+- Some insurers do not require you to have a motorcycle license if riding a low capacity engine and will cover you for a bike 50cc - 125cc.

-- Others have maximum engine size limits which you’re only insured to drive - irrespective of what your license says (keep reading to find out who-covers-what when it comes to muscle power)
+- Others have maximum engine size limits which you’re only insured to ride - irrespective of what your license says (keep reading to find out who-covers-what when it comes to muscle power)

-Who covers what?
-Hover over the insurers names for more details
+Hover over the insurers names below for cover details

 MAXIMUM ENGINE SIZE